 - If you have hyper-sensitive skin, lilac essential oil may trigger skin infections.

 - Mix the lilac essential oil with a carrier oil and apply a few drops of the solution to a small area and see if your skin develops an infection or reacts to the lilac oil.

 - Sometimes, lilac essential oil can turn red, be very itchy, and you may even develop hives or a rash.

 - If you experience any of the above symptoms, discontinue using lilac essential oil and seek immediate medical attention to reduce future complications.

 - Remember to consult a doctor before you begin using lilac essential oil.

-Lilac essential oil has a floral scent that is highly regarded.
-Apart from aromatherapy, its nutrient profile also helps benefit health.
+Lilac essential oil has a floral perfume that is highly regarded.
+Apart from aromatherapy, its nutrient profile also promotes health and wellness.
 The benefits of lilac essential oil include reduced fever and anxiety.
 This natural antifungal, antibacterial oil also has the potential to rejuvenate your skin.
 The essential oil may also serve as an anti-helminthic agent.
 However, excess use may cause skin issues.
 Consult your doctor if you experience any adverse effects.